 The silky, cool, breathable fiber is a natural replacement for real silk because of its affordability and performance.
 Regularly vacuum (always raise the beater bar) and blot spills quickly – do not rub – and you will enjoy the natural beauty of viscose for years to come.

 A synthetic polymer, used regularly in rug production.
 It is a strong, colorfast and mildew/moth resistant fiber.
 Polypropylene has good stain resistance and is easily cleanable.
 It is durable and affordable.
 It has become one of the go to materials for Indoor/Outdoor rugs because of its color retention and resistance to moisture.

-Used for centuries as floor coverings, cowhides and leather used are for their functionality and aesthetic purposes.
+Used for centuries as floor coverings, cowhides and leather are used for their functionality and aesthetic purposes.
 They are a natural byproduct of the food industry.
 Today, the classic natural shaped cow hide is more popular than ever.
 You also see patchwork rugs made from cowhides as well as beautiful leather shags.
-If you love the look of a natural hide but need a larger rug, consider using a sisal or jute rug underneath for a together look.
+If you love the look of a natural hide but need a larger rug, consider using a sisal or jute rug underneath for a layered look.
 These rugs are high sheen, naturally durable and will hold up to regular foot traffic.
-These rugs are generally smaller so they can easily be shaken out – otherwise, use a regular vacuum, suction only or the attachment.
+These rugs are generally smaller so they can easily be shaken out, otherwise, use a regular vacuum, suction only or the attachment.
 For Hair on hide rugs – the oil in the hair acts like a shield against spills.
-Quickly blot it up – it is ok to use a little soapy water and brush with the grain of the hair, not against.
+Quickly blot it up.
+It is ok to use a little soapy water and brush with the grain of the hair, not against.